General election 2024: What happens when an election is called?

 Dissolving parliament is a royal prerogative, exercised on the advice of the prime minister.
 At this point, all business in the House of Commons comes to an end and every seat in the House of Commons becomes vacant, meaning there are no longer any MPs.
 Government ministers, however, remain in post until a new government is formed after the election.
 Members of the House of Lords retain their positions but all business in the House ends.

 Polling day takes place 25 working days after parliament is dissolved.
 Weekends, Christmas Eve and bank holidays (anywhere in the UK) do not count as working days.
-This means that at this election, there are a total of 35 days between dissolution and polling day on Thursday 4 July.
+This means that at this election, there were a total of 35 days between dissolution on 30 May and polling day on Thursday 4 July.

 Polling day has been on a Thursday since 1935, but this – unlike for Scottish Parliament elections - has no basis in law and the prime minister could hold the election on any day of his or her choosing.